 By Gayle Vehar on | No Comments

 Yesterday we talked about how your camera's Aperture works.
-Today, we will focus on the second of the 3 important elements that make up the all important exposure triangle: Shutter Speed - a crucial setting to understand and use properly if you want to take great photos.
+Today, we will focus on the second of the three essential elements that make up the all-important exposure triangle: Shutter Speed - a crucial setting to understand and use properly if you want to take great photos.

-Shutter speed is another way to let light into the camera and in my opinion, is a little more straight forward than aperture.
-The shutter is what “clicks” when you press the button to take a picture.
+Shutter speed is another way to let light into the camera and is a little more straightforward than aperture.
+The shutter is what makes the “clicking sound” when you press the button to take a picture.
 Think of it like a little curtain in your camera body that opens to let light in and then closes to stop the camera from recording more light.

-The speed the shutter opens and closes is what determines how much light the camera records.
-Shutter speed is measured in seconds and is typically shown as 1/30, 1/60, 1/125, 1/250, 1/500, etc. For example a shutter speed of 1/500 will open and close the shutter in one five hundreth of a second.
+The speed at which the shutter opens and closes determines how much light the camera records.
+Shutter speed is measured in seconds and is typically shown as 1/30, 1/60, 1/125, 1/250, 1/500, etc. For example, a shutter speed of 1/500 will open and close the shutter in one five hundredths of a second.

-Tip: It is helpful to know that your camera typically shortens these numbers in the viewfinder.
-For example, your camera would show 1/100th of a second by just displaying 100 in the viewfinder.
+Tip: It is helpful to know that cameras often abbreviate these numbers in the viewfinder.
+For example, your camera may show 1/100th of a second by just displaying 100 in the viewfinder.

-The infographic below is a great reference to help you remember which shutter speeds allow more or less light into the camera, which can cause blur or are good for freezing action, and which shutter speeds need a tripod or can be shot while hand-holding your camera.
+The infographic below is an excellent reference to help you remember which shutter speeds allow more or less light into the camera, which shutter speeds can cause blur or are suitable for freezing action, and which shutter speeds need a tripod or can be shot while hand-holding your camera.

-You can determine the best shutter speed to use based on the subject you are shooting as well as the available light.
+You can determine the best shutter speed to use based on the subject you are shooting and the available light.

-When photographing children, I try not to go below 1/125 or 1/250.
-To capture a person in mid-air, you’ll need a very fast shutter speed of at least 1/1000.
+For example, when photographing children, I try not to go below 1/125 or 1/250.
+And when I'm trying to capture a person in mid-air, I will use a very fast shutter speed of at least 1/1000.

-Holding your camera in your hands while shooting at slow shutter speeds will cause blur.
-So when I am photographing this way, I try not to let my shutter speed fall below my focal length number.
-For example, if I am using a 50mm lens, I would keep my shutter at 1/60.
-If I am using a zoom lens at 200mm, I would keep my shutter at 1/250.
+Hand-holding a camera while shooting at slow shutter speeds WILL usually cause blur.
+So when photographing hand-held, I try not to let my shutter speed fall below my focal length number.
+For example:

-To set your shutter speed on a Nikon Camera, depress the shutter release button until the meter is activated.
-Then, using your thumb, rotate the Main Command Dial.
+To set your shutter speed on a Nikon Camera, first, make sure your camera is in manual mode.
+Next, depress the shutter release button until the meter is activated, and then, using your thumb, rotate the Main Command Dial.

-To set your shutter speed on a Canon Camera, depress the shutter release button until the meter is activated.
-Then, with your index finger, turn the main dial on the top of the camera.
+To set your shutter speed on a Canon Camera, first, make sure your camera is in manual mode.
+Next, depress the shutter release button until the meter is activated, and then using your index finger, turn the main dial on the top of the camera.

-You are photographing a ride at the fair.
-You want to demonstrate how it is moving in your image by allowing the ride to be blurry.
-You will need to choose a slow shutter speed (around 1/30 or even slower around 1 second) and set up a tripod to keep the shot still and allow the slow shutter speed to blur the lights and motion.
+In this case, you will need to choose a SLOW shutter speed (around 1/30 or even slower - around 1 second).
+Then set up a tripod to keep the shot still and allow the slow shutter speed to blur the lights and motion.

 Day 2.
 How to Use Your Camera's Light Meter